Posted Wed 6 Jun 2018

 Our hope is that by supporting Errol as he shares his story, it becomes a subject men feel more confident and comfortable to discuss.
 More information is at www.theerrolmckellarfoundation.com.

-So apart from raising money, we will be asking you to go and get yourself tested - and then post on the Just Giving page with the message “I’ve been tested” and donate £1.
+So apart from raising money, we will be asking you to go and get yourself tested if you're over 50 - and then post on the Just Giving page with the message “I’ve been tested” and donate £1.
 You can do it anonymously but we want to measure real behaviour change and action.

 We have a calendar of fund-raising events planned – from golf days to an awareness evening later in the year where we will get victims, consultants and cancer research specialists to come along and tell their story.
 This will also include an anonymous question and answer session – to ask all those things you want to know but were afraid to ask.
-Keep an eye out for updates in the near future – but in the meantime get yourself tested!!
+As well as support from TORI, the Errol McKeller Foundation is also supported other friends of Errol and his team who have lost loved ones to prostate cancer.
+They include Olympic and World 100m champion and world record holder Donovan Bailey, triple world champion hurdler Colin Jackson, TV presenter Sian Lloyd, ITV's 'Chaser' Shaun Wallace, and actor and Strictly Come Dancer Danny John-Jules.
+Keep an eye out for updates in the near future – but in the meantime, if you're a man over 50 get yourself tested!!